BaruchGladiator/BaruchGladiator/README.md

 # BaruchGladiator
-This are the WebGL files for Baruch Gladiator the Game
+Theses are the WebGL files for Baruch Gladiator the Game

 Have fun